zdharma-continuum/zinit/docs/zplugin.zsh.md

 >
 >     if "burst", then all tasks are marked timeout and executed one
 >     by one; this is handy if e.g. a docker image starts up and
->     needs to install all Turbo-mode plugins without any hesitation
+>     needs to install all Turbo mode plugins without any hesitation
 >     (delay), i.e. "burst" allows to run package installations from
 >     script, not from prompt